Creating and deleting tables

 );

-• Foreign keys Add the field company to the Users table - the place of work of our user, which will refer to the record in the Companies table.
+Next, you need to add the company field to the Users table – the place of work of our user, which will refer to the entry in the `Companies' table.
+The full query for creating a table will look like this:

 MySQL